 A Novena in honor of Ven.
 Bruno Lanteri, founder of the Oblates of the Virgin Mary

 Most Holy Trinity, Father, Son and Holy Spirit, you created me in your plan of love.
 You created all the things on the face of the earth to help me find true happiness.
-Fully aware of my weakness, I resolve this day to trust in your mercy and to begin again, no matter how many times I fall.
+Fully aware of my weakness, I resolve this day to think often of heaven, and to be generous in love.

 Daily Novena Prayer

 Venerable Bruno Lanteri, I come to you confident in the words of Jesus: Ask and you shall receive (Matthew 7:7).
 You said, “It is impossible to hope too much; the one who hopes for everything attains everything.”
 You taught that the greatest miracles are those that change the heart.
 Through your intercession, may the good God, whose infinite mercy surpasses all the malice of the world, console my heart and grant my request.

 By your prayers keep my poor heart in peace, protect me from discouragement, and help me to serve God with a holy joy.
 Amen.

 O Father, fountain of all life and holiness you gave Father Bruno Lanteri great faith in Christ, your Son, a lively hope, and an active love for the salvation of his brethren.
 You made him a prophet of your Word and a witness to your Mercy.
 He had a tender love for Mary and by his very life he taught fidelity to the Church.
 Father, hear the prayer of your family and, through the intercession of Fr.
 Lanteri, grant us the grace for which we now ask….
 May he be glorified on earth that we may give you greater praise.

 We ask this through your Son, Jesus Christ, our Lord.
 Amen.